-- Please participate.
+- Participate.
 What you put into the class will determine what you get out of it and what others get out of it. - Ask questions right away during the class if anything is not clear. - Please come on time.
-Late arrivals disturb everyone else.
-Attendance will be taken each class at a time chosen by the instructor. - Students are to remain in class during the entire session with the exception of breaks.
-Students are not allowed to come and go during class session. - To avoid distracting noise in class, cellular phones must be turned off or the ringing mode silenced. - If you use a computer in class, please use it only to take notes, to access course materials from the course webpage, or to locate information relevant to the class discussion. - All class participants are expected to exhibit respectful behaviors to other students and the instructor.
-Inappropriate or disruptive behavior will not be tolerated, nor will lewd of foul language. - Students engaging in disruptive behavior in class will be asked to leave and may be subject to other penalties if the behavior continues. - No eating is permitted during lecture. - Do everything reasonable to make our class better organized and efficient.
+Late arrivals are not tolerated.
+Attendance will be taken each class at a time chosen by the instructor. - Students are to remain in class during the entire session except for breaks.
+Students are not allowed to come and go during class session. - To avoid distracting noise in class, cellular phones must be turned off or the ringing mode silenced. - Cell phones are not to be used in the classroom during instructional time. - You can use a computer in class only to take notes, to access course materials from the course webpage, or to locate information relevant to the class discussion. - All class participants are expected to exhibit respectful behaviors to other students and the instructor.
+Inappropriate or disruptive behavior will not be tolerated, nor will be lewd of foul language. - Students engaging in disruptive behavior in class will be asked to leave and may be subject to other penalties if the behavior continues. - No eating is permitted during lecture. - Do everything reasonable to make our class better organized and efficient. - Instructor may dismiss a student from the course after missing 3 consecutive class meetings.